davidsklar/git-credential-helper/README.md

 Collection of Git credential helpers
 ====================================

-This repository contains a set of Git credential helpers (+gitcredentials(7)+) to be contributed to +git+ at some appropriate time in the future.
+This repository contains a set of Git credential helpers (`gitcredentials(7)`) to be contributed to `git` at some appropriate time in the future.

 Currently supported backends are